AdobeDocs/analytics-platform.en/help/data-analysis-ai.md

 ## Questions and Contact

-* Send questions and feedback in the Alpha slack channel: #cja-assistant-data-alpha
+* Send questions and feedback in the Alpha Slack channel: #cja-assistant-data-alpha